ChrisTowles/blog/content/blog/oh-my-zsh-on-your-server.md

   label: productivity
 ---

-So recently I've been helping other teams that have a lot of EC2 instances and find my self ssh into them and running common and similar commands alot!
+So recently I've been helping other teams that have a lot of EC2 instances and find my self ssh into them and running common and similar commands a lot!

 On my personal machine I have my terminal using [oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh) and [Spaceship-prompt](https://github.com/spaceship-prompt/spaceship-prompt).
 My `.zshrc` is public here: https://github.com/ChrisTowles/dotfiles.

 And I take for granted all the useful behavior and commands that I use on my personal machine.
 Autocomplete previous commands, better syntax highlighting, and more.

-When I ssh into a server I'm not using oh my zsh I find my self grepping the history and looking for commands that I use all the time.
+When I ssh into a server I find my self grepping the history and looking for commands that I use all the time.
 On top of that the default prompt doesn't have the server name.
 So its SOOOO easy to be on the wrong server.
 Are you in `production` or `nonprod`.

+I'm wasting time it's only a matter of time I make a change to the wrong and impact users by mistake.

 After many weeks of helping out with this I decided to try and make it easier for myself.
 I've started setting up `oh-my-zsh` on the servers for my profiles I'm in constantly.